-GetMaineLobster.com is ever-aware of that traceability and sustainability are most important if we want to preserve the luxury of Maine lobster.
-We understand that by protecting the Maine lobster resource today, we are protecting our ecosystem for future.
+GetMaineLobster.com knows that traceability and sustainability are important to preserving the luxury Maine lobster.
+By protecting the Maine lobster resource today, we ensure that future generations can enjoy.

-You can rest assure that our Maine lobster is of the highest quality, well-managed, sustainable, and a pristine marine resource.
-The Maine Lobster industry is the model of a well-managed fishery—ensuring that both the lobster resource and the environment are protected for generations to come.
-And, that you, the Maine lobster lover can continue to count on us to provide with succulent Maine lobster for years to come.
+Rest assured that our Maine lobster is of the highest quality, from a well-managed, sustainable fishery.
+The Maine lobster industry is the model of a well-managed fishery—ensuring that both the Maine lobster resource and the coastal marine environment are protected.
+You can count on us to provide succulent Maine lobster for years to come.

-Some rules and regulations (provided by the Maine Lobster Council) that help ensure the health of the lobster resource include:
+Many regulations put in place but the Maine Lobster Council ensure the health of the lobster resource, including:

-Minimum Size Limit: Minimum 3 1/4″ carapace measurements allow juvenile lobsters the chance to mature and reproduce before they can be harvested.
+- Minimum Size Limit: Size requirements for harvesting enable juvenile lobsters the chance to mature and reproduce before they’re harvested.

-Maximum Size Limit: Maximum 5″ carapace measurements protect the large, healthy breeding stock.
+- Maximum Size Limit: Maximum size limits protect the stock of large, healthy breeding lobsters.

-Apprentice Program: New harvesters must apprentice with veterans to learn the regulated, sustainable practices.
+- Apprentice Program: New harvesters apprentice with veterans to learn sustainable harvesting practices.

-Harvest Method: Harvesting in Maine is by trap only–no dragging or diving is allowed.
-Traps include escape vents for under size lobsters as well as biodegradable escape hatches to free lobsters in lost traps.
+- Harvest Method: Lobster harvesting in Maine is by trap only–no diving or dragging of the ocean floor is allowed.
+Traps include escape vents for juvenile lobsters and biodegradable escape hatches to free lobsters in lost traps.

-Lobster Seed Fund: Supported by license fees, the Fund purchases females that extrude their eggs after being harvested.
-This unique buy-back program helps to ensure that the good breeding stock is returned to the ocean to reproduce.
+- Lobster Seed Fund: Supported by licensing fees, the fund purchases females that extrude their eggs after being harvested.
+This buy-back program helps ensure that good breeding lobsters are returned to the ocean to reproduce.